Is School of Life Sciences a good choice for pre-med?

 In fact, School of Life Sciences has had more students accepted into medical school (each year since 2010) than any other school at ASU.

-Our three majors provide a comprehensive education in the life sciences.
+Our majors provide a comprehensive education in the life sciences.
 You will gain the critical-thinking and study skills, research experience and core concepts you need to be admitted to medical school.

 Does School of Life Sciences offer a major called "pre-med"?